ogechukwu1/Ansible-Refactoring/README.md

 Problem encountered.

 I gave full permission to /home/ubuntu but the build wasn't successful so i removed full permission and gave it 755 and it was successful.
-I also gave jenkins the ownership of the destination directory
+I also gave jenkins the ownership of the destination directory.

 `sudo chmod -R 755 /home/ubuntu`